-In secondary erythrocytosis, only RBCs are increased, whereas in polycythemia vera, RBCs, WBCs, and platelets may be increased.
+In secondary erythrocytosis, only red blood cells (RBCs) are increased, whereas in polycythemia vera Polycythemia Vera Polycythemia vera (PV) is a chronic myeloproliferative neoplasm characterized by an increase in morphologically normal red cells (its hallmark), but also white cells and platelets.
+Ten to 30%... read more , RBCs, white blood cells (WBCs), and platelets will usually be increased.
 Any elevation of hemoglobin or hematocrit above normal values for age and sex is considered erythrocytosis.

 Common causes of secondary erythrocytosis include

 Less common causes include certain congenital disorders such as

 Spurious erythrocytosis may occur with hemoconcentration (eg, due to burns, diarrhea, or diuretic use).

 In patients who smoke, reversible erythrocytosis results mainly from tissue hypoxia due to elevation of blood carboxyhemoglobin concentration; levels will normalize with smoking cessation.